 Sasaab.
 Westgate Community Conservancy

 As well as partnerships with lodges, conservancies receive tourism income from their own initiatives.
-Ngare Ndare Forest for example runs a very successful tourism outfit, offering guided hikes, a canopy walk and a campsite for visitors.
-In 2017, Songa Conservancy received significant income from the annual 4x4 car rally 'Rhino Charge'.
+Ngare Ndare Forest, for example, runs a very successful tourism outfit, offering guided hikes, a canopy walk and a campsite for visitors.
+Conservancies are also starting to establish basic campsites - for more information about travel and camping in NRT member conservancies, contact the tourism team.

-NRT Trading has built a website to promote travel to north Kenya, and is campaigning to brand the region 'The Big North'.
-The website aims to make it more accessible for independent adventurers and safari-seekers.
+NRT Trading is in the process of building a website to promote travel to north Kenya, and is campaigning to brand the region 'The Big North'.
+The website will aim to make it more accessible for independent adventurers and safari-seekers to explore community conservancies and their surrounds.

 Would you give a loan to an uneducated warrior with an AK-47?
 How about a woman who can't read or write?